opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 The `script_fields` parameter allows you to include custom fields whose values are computed using scripts in your search results.
 This can be useful for calculating values dynamically based on the document data.
 You can also retrieve `derived fields` by using a similar approach.
 For more information, see [Retrieving fields]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/derived/#retrieving-fields).

-The following example demonstrates how to use the `script_fields` parameter.

-Let's say you have an index of products, and each product document contains the fields `price` and `discount_percentage`.
-You want to include a custom field in the search results that shows the discounted price of each product.
+If you have an index of products, where each product document contains the `price` and `discount_percentage` fields.
+You can use `script_fields` parameter to include a custom field in the search results that displays the discounted price of each product.
+The following example demonstrates how to use the `script_fields` parameter:

 1. Index the data: